bavornkiet/SiamCharnMachines.github.io/README.md

-Machine Building Company Website
+# Machine Building Company Website

-Project Overview
+## Overview

-This project is a fully responsive and interactive website developed for a machine building company.
-The website serves as a digital presence for the company, showcasing its offerings, services, and contact information.
-It is designed to provide an intuitive user experience with easy navigation between its core sections.
+This project is a multi-page website for a machine building company.
+The website is designed to showcase the company's services, products for various industries, and provide contact information along with support for spare parts and maintenance.
+The main purpose of this website is to present a professional online presence that communicates the company’s capabilities and offerings.

-Features:

-Home Page:

-A welcoming and visually engaging introduction to the company.

-Highlight of key products and services.
+## Main Pages

+The website is divided into five primary pages:
-Quick access to other sections of the website.
+- **Home Page**: The landing page that welcomes visitors, provides a brief overview of the company, and guides users to other sections of the site.

-About Us Page:

-Information about the company’s history, mission, and values.
+- **About Us**: A page containing detailed information about the company’s history, mission, team, and values.

-Details about the team and the company’s expertise.

-Products Page:

-Showcases a variety of products tailored for multiple industries.

-Includes descriptions, images, and specifications of the machines.

-Contact Us Page:

-Easy-to-use contact form for inquiries.

-Displays contact details such as phone number, email, and office address.

-Integration with Google Maps for location visualization.

-Spare Parts & Maintenance Page:
+- **Products for Various Industries**: This page displays the range of machines and products, sorted by different industries.
+It might include images, specifications, and other relevant details.
+- **Contact Us**: A page where visitors can find contact details, a contact form, and possibly a map to the company location.

-Information about the spare parts and maintenance services offered.
+- **Spare Parts and Maintenance**: A dedicated section offering information on available spare parts and maintenance services to support customers post-purchase.

-Option to request quotes or service appointments.

-Technologies Used
+## Technologies Used

-HTML: Structure of the web pages.
+The project is primarily built using the following technologies:
+- **HTML** for page structure.

-CSS: Styling for layout, colors, and responsiveness.
+- **CSS** for styling and layout.

-JavaScript: Interactive elements, form validation, and animations.
+- **JavaScript** for interactivity and dynamic content.

+Other libraries or frameworks can be integrated as needed, but this project focuses on vanilla HTML, CSS, and JavaScript for simplicity and ease of maintenance.

+## Key Features and Highlights

+- **Responsive Design**: The website adapts to various screen sizes and devices.

+- **Interactive Elements** : Includes animations, hover effects, and dynamic content.

+- **Cross-Browser Compatibility**: Tested on major browsers for consistent performance.

+- **Clean and Modern UI**: Ensures a professional look and feel